Stuycs-K/final-project-4-lei-jady-shorecoloni-constanza/WORKLOG.md

 ### May 29, 2024

-work on/tried (but did not succeed) to make 'play' button and mouseClicked(), started working on setup and draw
+Work on/tried (but did not succeed) to make 'play' button and mouseClicked(), started working on setup and draw

 ### May 30, 2024